 - Nutrition – Most nutrients from mulch can help plants, but some plants benefit further from mulch’s effect on soil’s alkalinity and acidity.

-- Aesthetic – Not all mulch looks the same, and color has a major impact on your yard’s appearance.
+- Aesthetic – Not all mulch looks the same, and color greatly impacts your yard’s appearance.

 - Defense – You need to know how well your mulch protects plants from competing weeds.

-If you plan to eat from your garden, you may place a low priority on aesthetic in favor of greater nutritional value and defense.
+If you plan to eat from your garden, you may place a low priority on aesthetics in favor of greater nutritional value and defense.
 While we recommend certain mulches for specific plants, nutrient-rich organic material that decomposes quickly will help your plants the most.
-As for defense, mulch must be coarse enough to kill weeds, but it must also be fine enough to avoid harming the most delicate plants.
+As for defense, mulch must be coarse enough to kill weeds but also fine enough to avoid harming the most delicate plants.

-Apple trees thrive in alkaline soil, and hardwood mulch increases soil’s alkalinity.
+Apple trees thrive in alkaline soil, and hardwood mulch increases the soil’s alkalinity.
 Meanwhile, organic hardwood mulch is our specialty!
 You can also spread hardwood mulch around peach, pear, plum and nectarine trees, which thrive equally well in basic soil, but hungry plants aren’t picky about the nutrients they receive.
-While it’s not immediately important, a soil’s pH determines a tree’s long-term health.

 Be wary of hay because it’s full of weed seeds.
 Not only should you stick to straw that vendors have designated as mulch, but you should sift for seeds through any straw mulch you buy.